TheScienceMuseum/web-design-system/fractal/docs/03-colour/colours.md

 Supported by a vibrant secondary set of colours:

-Note that if used as a background, colours have different text colour, to ensure sufficient contrast to meet a11y standards. you can use the `contrasting-text-color` scss function to return either white or black for any colour.
+Note that if used as a background, colours have different text colour, to ensure sufficient contrast to meet a11y standards. you can use the `choose-contrast-color` scss function to return either white or black for any colour.

 {{> fullwidth }}